telerik/xaml-docs/controls/radganttview/features/drag-and-drop/dragdrop-radscheduleview.md

 ---
 title: Drag and Drop with RadScheduleView
 page_title: Drag and Drop with RadScheduleView
-description: Check our &quot;Drag and Drop with RadScheduleView&quot; documentation article for the RadGanttView WPF control.
+description: Check our &quot;Drag and Drop with RadScheduleView&quot; documentation article for the RadGanttView {{ site.framework_name }} control.
 slug: radganttview-dragdrop-radscheduleview
 tags: drag,and,drop,with,radscheduleview
 published: True